SoftUni-Internal/interactive-content/EN/01-Inheritance/03-Reusing-Classes.md

 # Final Methods and Classes

 - `final` – defines a method that **can not be overridden**
-  - We should use this tool when we want to preserve our method implementation down the class hierarchy
+  - we should use this tool when we want to preserve our method implementation down the class hierarchy
   - `final` can be declared in any derived class and it gets in power for the classes children down the hierarchy

 ```java